 Once, if ever, you’ve had enough of lounging on Passedudah’s spectacular shores, travel the short distance to the town’s sister beach - Kalkudah.
 You can decide for yourself which area has the most beautiful beaches.
 Return to Uga Bay for a final restful night.

 Take the southern road for 3 hours, following along the eastern shoreline as you travel to Arugam Bay.
 The area is considered one of the top ten surf spots in the entire world.
 Indeed, this place feels like its own separate little world with its isolated beaches and laid-back vibes.
-We recommend staying at the Stardust Beach Hotel, where you can enjoy coastal lounging.
-Treat yourself to a delicious meal in the hotel’s restaurant.
+We recommend staying at the Kottukal Beach House just north of Arugam Bay, which sits directly on the beach.